Turning point principle for stability of viscous gaseous stars: The turning point principle for non-rotating viscous stars.

-Secondly, the assumption (A2) is true by the following lemma. \begin{lemma} $L_{\mu}$ is closed and densely defined. $D_{\mu}$ is self-adjoint, closed and densely defined. \end{lemma} \begin{proof} The property of $L_\mu$ is obtained in \cite{LZ2019}.
-From the definition of $D_{\mu}$, we can easily obtain the results. \end{proof}
+Firstly, the assumption (A1) is clear.
+Secondly, the assumption (A2) is true by the following lemma. \begin{lemma} The operators $L_{\mu}$ and $D_{\mu}$ are self-adjoint, closed and densely defined. \end{lemma} \begin{proof} The property of $L_\mu$ is obtained in \cite{LZ2019}.
+By the definition of $D_{\mu}$, we can easily obtain the results. \end{proof}